DOWN SYNDROME AND THE DEVELOPMENT OF ALZHIEMERS DISEASE

 Rationale for prevention of AD by Targeted Nutritional Intervention – the following issues involved in the development of Alzheimer’s disease have been addressed by Targeted Nutritional Intervention specific to their role in cognitive decline in DS

 All untreated persons with DS develop Alzheimer’s disease pathology by age 40.
+A major goal of TNI is prevention.

 Metal ions in Ad and DS.
 Note these may be related to vaccines or environmental exposure.
+It is possible, through TNI detox to reduce the level of heavy metal ions in the brain.
+See Article on the Glymphatic system.

 NGF in AD DS.
 This is corrected by TNI